zeroknowledgediscovery/zedwiki/grant.md

 for the project in a brief statement.
 Reference citations are not required but may be included within the four-page limit, and can be inserted as footnotes.
 If used, figures are also part of the page limit.

++ (f) PI’s Curriculum Vitae (CV) (no page limit) -The CV should include relevant experience, publications, and funding received in the area of interest, and any previous involvement and experiences with the DoD.
+List all previous DoD funding including project titles within the last eight years.